1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ---

 ### V-Slot Wheels Position
-The wheels are leading the printhead onto the aluminum profile of the x-axis.
-They are mounted onto a metal plate where the printhead itself is mounted onto.
-The wheels run in the V-slot of the profile and therefore they should sit in a good position.
+The wheels of the printhead's mounting plate are leading the printhead along the aluminum profile of the x-axis (the so-called "x-axis gantry").
+The wheels run in the V-slot of the profile and therefore they should sit in an optimal position.

-You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.
+*You can adjust the position and therefore the overall pressure of the wheels against the aluminum profile of only ***one*** wheel by turning the eccentric nut which moves the wheel either towards or away from the aluminum profile.
+The wheel whose position can be adjusted is the one located at the ***bottom*** - the two wheels at the top which are running across the upper side of the x-axis gantry can't be adjusted as there aren't any eccentric nuts mounted!*
-However, you probably have to adjust the position of the brackets itself, so check out the section [Tramming The X-Axis Gantry](#tramming-the-x-axis-gantry).

 The wheels shouldn't sit too tight in the V-slot but also not too loose.
 They should touch the aluminum profile and sit in the slot well and they should be able to move smoothly.
 On the other hand, they also shouldn't be too loose or far away from the profile which would lead to instability.
 The printhead shouldn't wiggle but it has to be able to move freely.

 Make sure they're assembled correctly and line up with the slot as well - if they're out of alignment and don't run correctly in the slot, you'll experience a massive wear and tear.
 Same goes for the wheels being too tight.

-See the following picture where you can clearly see a heavy wear and tear.
-According to the user who took this picture, this is the state after three days of usage - which is absolutely *not* "normal".
+See the following picture where you can clearly see a *heavy* wear and tear.
+According to the user who took this picture, this is the state after three days of usage - which is absolutely *not* "normal"!

 ![Wheels wear & tear](../assets/images/axes_wheels-weartear_web.jpeg)